ivy-llc/ivy/docs/partial_source/deep_dive/arrays.rst

 >>>	def __init__(self, data=None):
 >>>		self.data = data

-Running any of Ivy’s functions using a :code:`MyArray` as input will throw an :code:`IvyBackendException` since Ivy’s functions do not support this class type as input.
+Running any of Ivy’s functions using a :code:`MyArray` object as input will throw an :code:`IvyBackendException` since Ivy’s functions do not support this class type as input.
 This is where :code:`__array_function__` comes into play.
 Let’s add the method to our :code:`MyArray` class to see how it works.

 There are different ways to do so.
 One way is to use a global dict :code:`HANDLED_FUNCTIONS`  which will map Ivy’s functions to the custom variant functions: